Shimiraa/anime-franchise-project/series/galaxyexpress.md

 ## Order

-*Note: Since Leiji has created stories with the idea of stories repeating itself Alternative entries like the Galaxy Express 999 Movie version are included in the normal list.*
+*Note: Since Leiji has created stories with the idea of stories repeating themselves, Alternative entries like the Galaxy Express 999 Movie version are included in the normal list.*
 <br>*Note 2: Since each entry can be watched on its own and each block is fully self-contained the episodes column is just used to show how many episodes the given entry has*
 <br>*Note 3: The Riddle of the Arcadia Episode of Space Captain Harlock plays around episode 13 of Captain Harlock and aired after Episode 17*